-Information Systems and Support in the Genetics Program
+Information Systems and Support in the Biomedical Genetics Program

 There are two experienced Database Application Developers on staff who provide database management, web development and application development support.
 They are responsible for designing and maintaining research data bases, developing web-based data entry systems, extracting criteria based subsets, preparation of data for epidemiological and genetic studies, graphic and report generation.
 They also support the analytic capabilities within the Genetics Program.